akhansen/fink-octave-scripts/Readme.md

 # fink-octave-scripts

 Written by Alexander Hansen <alexkhansen@users.sourceforge.net>.

 Based on  script designs by Johnathan Stickel.

 See the COPYING file for license information.

-fink-octave-scripts contains convenience scripts to make maintaining the various Octave Forge (OF) (or whatever they ultimately call them) packages in Fink easier.
+_fink-octave-scripts_ contains convenience scripts to make maintaining the various Octave Forge (OF) (or whatever they ultimately call them) packages in Fink easier.

+## Scripts

 This package consists of the following scripts:

+* **octave-forge-patch.sh**:
-* **octave-forge-patch.sh**:  This is the master script, generated from at install time from octave-forge-patch.sh.in by substituting in the Fink prefix.
+This is the master script, generated at install time from octave-forge-patch.sh.in by substituting in the Fink prefix.
 This script generates shell and Octave compile, install, post-install, and pre-remove scripts for each OF package at build time from templates installed by _this_ package.
 The post-install and pre-remove scripts are needed at .deb install and remove time, so